azurecorner/deployment-scripts-getting-started/BLOG_1.md

 ## 2. Minimum Permissions Required

-To execute deployment scripts, the deployment principal must have the necessary permissions.
+To execute deployment scripts, the deployment service principal (or user) must have the necessary permissions.
 Below is a **custom role definition** that grants the least privilege required.

 ### **Custom Role: Deployment Script Minimum Privilege for Deployment Principal**
 ```json